What is the size of the entering class?

 Where do your students come from?

 Our students come primarily from Tennessee, although we also have students residing in Kentucky and Georgia.
-Our Tennessee students come from 44 of Tennessee’s 95 counties from Shelby County in the west to Sullivan County in the east, and they have 39 different hometowns
+Our Tennessee students come from across the state and hail from 44 hometowns.

 What was your median undergraduate GPA?

 7:1.
 The School’s adjunct faculty consists of 46 lawyers and judges with demonstrated expertise and experience in their fields.
 Class size ranges from 20 for some electives to more than 100 for some required classes.

 Which undergraduate major will most enhance my chances of obtaining admission?

 The School does not require any specific course of undergraduate study.
 NSL students have studied almost every imaginable subject.
 Many applicants have focused their studies in the fields of political science, philosophy, history, government, economics, business, journalism, or English, but these are only a few of the paths that students may take to prepare for a successful law school experience.
 Generally, successful law students possess the ability to read and analyze and to present well-reasoned conclusions in writing.
 These skills can be learned in almost any of the rigorous academic disciplines in a college or university.

 Do you recommend any pre-law preparatory programs?

 Pre-law preparatory programs are available, but the School neither does not require any such program.
 Two such programs are the DiscoverLaw.org Prelaw Undergraduate Scholars (PLUS) program, which is targeted to racial and ethnic students in the first two years of college or the six-week summer program offered by the Council on Legal Education Opportunity (CLEO).

 What qualities do you look for in an “ideal” candidate?